Party Candidate Selection

 This is a post in my constitutional design series

 I’ve previously covered the topic of electoral systems, different ways to decide which party wins spots as leader or in the legislature.
 But this is only half the problem of how politicians are elected.
 The other, less discussed but in my view equally important half is how you decide which candidates the party puts forward.
 That’s what this post is about.
+It’s a long one, but I think its length is warranted for how important and complex a topic it is, and there wasn’t a super natural place to split the piece in two.

 Why This Piece Exists